lolmop103/Deep-Learning-Project-IHA/README.md

 ![YOLO architecture](./img/documentation/YOLO_architecture.png)

 First the input layer is resized.
-Then there is a number of convolutional layers followed by two fully connected layers.
-To reduce the amount of layers/channels 1x1 convolution followed by 3x3 convolution.
+Then there is a number of convolutional followed by two fully connected layers.
+To reduce the dimension size 1x1 convolution followed by 3x3 convolution is used.
 After the convolutional layers max-pooling is used.

 #### How does the YOLO algorithm work